daderidd/daderidd.github.io/_pages/about.md

 **I will be on the job market for industry, research and humanitarian roles in early 2024!**

-I’m a spatial data scientist by training with a background in bioengineering.
-My research and interests are all grounded in the idea that most things, from proteins in a cell to human beings in a community, are connected.
-This perspective motivates my conviction that holistic, big picture approaches are beneficial, acknowledging that the whole is indeed greater than the sum of its parts.
-These approaches offer opportunities in many fields through the power of spatial analyses and network science.
-I am ready to shift from academic research to a broader industry or humanitarian role, I aim to use my skills to solve real-world problems and create significant strategies across different sectors.
-I'm drawn to roles that offer diverse challenges and the chance to make a meaningful impact.
+As a spatial data scientist with a bioengineering background, I view the world through the lens of interconnectedness — from proteins to human communities.
+This perspective fuels my belief in the power of holistic, big-picture approaches, recognizing that collective elements often yield greater impact than their individual parts.
+My experience in spatial analysis and network science unlocks potential across various fields.
+Eager to transition from academia to industry or humanitarian roles, I aim to leverage my skills to address real-world challenges, devising impactful strategies in diverse sectors.
+I am particularly attracted to roles offering varied challenges and opportunities to effect meaningful change.

 ### Main fields of interest
 Precision Public Health — Spatial Epidemiology — Digital Health — Health Systems — Climate Change — Data-driven Decision-making